microsoft/vscode-tslint/tslint/README.md

 1. define the location of the global node_modules folder using the `tslint.nodePath` setting.

+### How can I distinguish errors warnings from tslint and TypeScript and how can I suppress them?

+Error or warnings from TypeScript have the prefix `[ts]`, error or warnings from tslint have the prefix `[tslint]`.
+You can suppress warnings as follows:
+- typescript - use the `// @ts-ignore` comment.
+- tslint - use the `// tslint:rulename` comment.

 ## Trouble shooting

 Open the tslint output log using the command `TSLint: Show Output`.
 Verify that there is no error message in the shown log.